vwkd/ka-dict-verbs/README.md

 ## Contribution

 Any help is greatly appreciated.

-Especially helpful would be to compare the original source against the book to find any overlooked errors from OCR or printing.
+Especially helpful would be to proofread and find any missing errors.